WilsonSunBritten/serverless-tools/azure-webapp/README.md

   - Sample Function tests
   - Web App tests
 - Added end-to-end tests using Playwright
-- Integrated tests into the CI/CD pipeline
+- Integrated tests into the CI/CD pipeline:
+  - Tests run pre-deployment in a simulated environment
+  - Azure Functions Core Tools and Azurite storage emulator are used
+  - Tests verify functionality before deployment to Azure
+  - Pipeline continues even if tests fail (with warnings) to prevent blocking deployments

 ## Future Enhancements